schuhmaj/nasa-breakup-model-cpp/README.md

 1. Create a new RuntimeInputSource and define the parameter (use the SatelliteBuilder to easier create new Satellites and get feedback about the completeness)
-2. Give this RuntimeInputSource to the BreakupFactory
+2. Give this RuntimeInputSource to the BreakupBuilder
 3. Create your Breakup Simulation
 4. Run and get the Result!